AleSpero/IOCalc/README.md

 ## Credits

-This app uses the [Rate This App](https://github.com/kobakei/Android-RateThisApp) library, made by Keisuke Kobayashi
+This app uses the [Rate This App](https://github.com/kobakei/Android-RateThisApp) library, made by Keisuke Kobayashi.

 ## Author
 Made By Alessandro Sperotti. alessandrosperotti at gmail dot com